mariosaldanha10/Lost_and_Found_project/README.md

 Password: **********

 Password (again): *********

+Then you should see the message as follows:

 Superuser created successfully.

 Run the development server: Finally, you can run the development server by running the following command in your terminal: